 164 Race Street, Holyoke

-Located on the third and fourth floors of the Holyoke Transportation Center, the Picknelly Adult and Family Education Center was established by members of the Juntos Collaborative, Holyoke Public Schools, and Holyoke Community College to provide Holyoke residents with adult basic education and related services in an easily accessible location.
+Located adjacent to the Holyoke Transportation Center, the Picknelly Adult and Family Education Center was established by members of the Juntos Collaborative, Holyoke Public Schools, and Holyoke Community College to provide Holyoke residents with adult basic education and related services in an easily accessible location.

 The Ludlow Area Adult Learning Center (LAALC) helps adults learn English and offers other support programs.
 This free program serves adults in the Ludlow/Indian Orchard area who are immigrants or refugees.
 Students have ranged in age from 17 to 70+.